 Time For a Real Response.
 Now that the gun-control circus is over, we can actually address mass violence.
 National Review Online.
 Apr.
 19, 2013.

 The Problem Was With the Legislation.
-Kopel featured in the NY Times Room for Debate series on the question, "If 90 percent of Americans support background checks but most senators don't, is the system broken?"
-New York Times.
+On the question, "If 90 percent of Americans support background checks but most senators don't, is the system broken?"
+New York Times Room for Debate.
 Apr.
 18, 2013.

 The “Pro-Gun” Provisions of Manchin-Toomey are Actually a Bonanza of Gun Control.
 Volokh.com.
 Apr.
 15, 2013.

 Schumer-Toomey gun bill deserves a committee hearing.
 The Daily Caller.
 Apr.
 11, 2013.